 Chat them up

-Engagement remains the biggest challenge.
+Engagement remains the biggest challenge for event planners.
 There are two main causes for that: event design or your event platform.

 Event technology platforms are evolving at rapid speed and the market has filled up fast.
 Growing competition accelerated the increase of quality and features platforms offer.
 Most of them are focused on engagement.
 Events that don’t invest in content delivery suffer from lower engagement rates.

 Despite the platform market booming with all kinds of engagement-fueling options, a particular feature steals the show.
 Live chat and Q&A are the basic yet the most important functions of an event platform.
-It enables online participants to ask questions and network with one another as well as with the on-site audience.
+It enables online participants to ask questions and network with one another as well as with the on-site audience, creating more of an in-person event vibe.

 Since hybrid events combine the two audiences, live chat fulfils the function of a bridge.
 It is absolutely indispensable for hybrid events and we expect to see them everywhere in 2021.